ahmed-abdalhaleem/ahmed-abdalhaleem/README.md

 ## 🎓 Education
 Zagazig University (2020 - 2025)

-● Bachelor of Science in Electronics and Communication Engineering (ECE) with a focus on Integrated Circuits (IC) Design
+● Bachelor of Science in Electronics and Communication Engineering (ECE) with a focus on Software Engineering and Cyber Security.

 ● Possess a strong foundation in computer science principles gained through: